 In this post we will learn IOT based temperature data logger using esp8266 and pic microcontroller: The project ESP8266 Temperature Logger using PIC16F887 is build up using PIC16F887 microcontroller (MCU), ESP8266 WiFi module and a ThingSpeak API.
 Previously, we posted Arduino and ESP8266 based webserver and this project is somehow similar.

-IOT based temperature data logger using esp8266 and pic microcontroller
+IOT Based Temperature data logger using esp8266 and pic microcontroller:

 Current Project / Post can also be found using:

-- temperature pic18f452 based projects
+- iot based with pic projects